Diversity in the workplace is more important than ever as we emerge from the pandemic – both for the mental health of employees and commercial gains.

 For some with accessibility issues, removing the commute helped.
 “Personally, I was grateful for the temporary step-down in having to commute to work as I was pregnant for nine months of lockdown,” Yousif says.

 As well as benefiting existing employees, international executives also believe that more flexible work patterns will help attract new, diverse talent, according to Bupa Global data.
 “Organisations are far less geographically dependent now and given that most are moving towards a hybrid working style, employers and employees are now presented with an opportunity to not necessarily be commutable to their office.
-It gives flexibility on both sides that hasn’t existed before,” Sheldon Kenton, Managing Director at Bupa Global says.
+It gives flexibility on both sides that hasn’t existed before,” Neil Kirby, Marketing & Sales Director at Bupa Global says.

 He adds that it is a “good opportunity” to work out ways of working that fit with employees’ needs.
 “There are some things that we have to do in synchronicity with others, such as attend a meeting or a performance appraisal but there are other things that are asynchronous such as writing up a performance appraisal which can now be done at a time that suits the employee.”